joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

     Note: To maintain the highest level of security and privacy for data, an application must require the user to enter a password each time the application connects to the database.
-Do not store the user’s password or the database encryption key directly.
+Do not store the user's password or the database encryption key directly.
 Doing so exposes security risks.
     Instead, as demonstrated in this example, an application should use the same technique to derive the encryption key from the password both when creating